 What actually happened at a Christmas party at the lavish Atwill house in 1940 has never been firmly established.
 Depending on who you ask, it was either a gathering of friends watching smutty films, or a wild, naked sex party which included the rape of a 16-year old, pregnant girl.
 Atwill was never personally accused of rape, neither of taking part in any illegal sexual activity — other than showing porn films in the presence of a minor.
 The rape charge was, by most accounts, false, and part of a blackmail scheme — the jury even convicted a woman for blackmailing Atwill.
 Atwill was, however, convicted of perjury, as he initially denied owning any pornographic films, or ever screening such films for himself or his friends, and most certainly had not screened any such films on a Christmas party in 1940.
 He later admitted to owning such films, and that a screening of them might have taken place in his house on a Christmas party.
 However, he said he was at the time out playing tennis, so he hadn’t the faintest idea of which of his friends were actually present at the screening, not of anything else that might have happened.
 The jury concluded that he had in fact been present, and slammed him with five years probation for perjury.
 After having been unemployed for seven months, he pleaded guilty to the perjury charges, admitting having screened pornographic films with a minor present, but had “lied like a gentlemen” in order to protect the reputations of his friends.
 The judge overturned the rest of his sentence, seeing that seven months of unemployment was sufficient for what was arguably a minor felony.

 Nonetheless, the damage was already done, as the press had created a major scandal out of Atwill’s alleged “depraved sex parties”, and he remained blacklisted by the “Big Five” major studios.
 However Universal, one of the “Little Three” continued hiring him, and he found steady work in Poverty Row films and serials.
-During the latter part of his career he appered in The Ghost of Frankenstein (1941), Frankenstein Meets the Wolf Man (1943) and The House of Frankenstein (1944), Man Made Monster (1941), The Mad Doctor of Market Street (1942), House of Dracula (1945) and many more genre films.
+During the latter part of his career he appered in The Ghost of Frankenstein (1941, review), Frankenstein Meets the Wolf Man (1943, review) and The House of Frankenstein (1944), Man Made Monster (1941, review), The Mad Doctor of Market Street (1942 review), House of Dracula (1945) and many more genre films.

 Dr. Niemann in The Vampire Bat is one of Atwill’s weaker performances.
 In later films, playing all-out mad doctors, he developed a certain character and a style of hammy scenery-chewing that is absent from his portrayal of Niemann.
 This may partly be because he hadn’t yet nailed the character, but I would say that it mostly stems from the fact that the movie — for most of its running time — is ambiguous about Atwill’s intentions and involvement in the proceedings.
 It simply wasn’t a role in which he could go full mad doctor, and therefore remains a tad bland.
 But even a tad bland Atwill is still Atwill, in other words: classy.